MareiLu/ess-study-project/README.md

 library(kableExtra)
 ```

-## 🔍 Research Question

-Are younger people more politically competent because of greater media consumption, or despite lower political trust?
+## 🔍 Are younger people more politically competent because of greater media consumption, or despite lower political trust?

 We explore this using the variable `polcmpl` (*"Politics is too complicated to understand"*) as a proxy for perceived political competence.

-## 📊 Data Preparation
+### 📊 Data Preparation

 ```{r load-and-clean}
 # Load your dataset (replace this with real loading code)